Paget’s disease of the nipple, also known as Paget’s disease of the breast, is a rare type of breast cancer.

 - invasive – where cancerous cells invade the surrounding breast tissue

-- in situ - where the cancerous cells are contained in one or more areas of the breast and are unable to spread
+- non-invasive – where the cancerous cells are contained in one or more areas of the breast and are unable to spread

-In around half of all cases of Paget’s disease, a lump is found in the breast.
-About 9 out of 10 people with a lump will have invasive breast cancer.
+In about half of all cases of Paget’s disease of the nipple, a lump is found in the breast.
+The majority of people with a lump will have invasive breast cancer, although this does not necessarily mean it has spread.

 Diagnosing Paget's disease